nodogsplash/nodogsplash/docs/source/fas.rst

  (Under other operating systems you may need to edit the nodogsplash.conf file in /etc/nodogsplash instead, but the process is very similar.)

-First you should optain the demo files by downloading the Nodogsplash zip file from
+First you should obtain the demo files by downloading the Nodogsplash zip file from

  https://github.com/nodogsplash/nodogsplash/